Israel–United Kingdom relations: Anglo-Yishuv relations (1914-48)

 With World War II nearing an end, the Irgun renewed its campaign against the British.
 From 1944 and onwards, the British faced a growing Jewish insurgency in Palestine.
+784 British soldiers and civilians were killed in the insurgency.
 The army's failure to defeat the insurgents convinced the British government that Palestine was a lost cause, and directly led to its decision to withdraw from the territory.
 In February 1947, the British government – having already decided to withdraw from India – announced it was handing the mandate back to the League of Nations.
 The British mandate was relinquished and the establishment of the State of Israel was affirmed by a United Nations General Assembly resolution.
 The conflict with the insurgents continued until the last British soldier left Palestine; at the end of April 1948, British forces fought a small battle against Zionist militias near Jaffa, temporarily preventing a Jewish takeover of the city, while failing to expel the militias from Menashiya.